furixturi/nodeschool_learnyounode/README.md

 	  href: '/test?q=1' }
 	```

-	Checking `pathname` and `query` you can build a simple routing logic to serve different things up from your http server
+	By inspecting the `pathname` and `query` values you can build simple routing logics and serve different content from your http server

-* To send a JSON object to response, use `JSON.stringify()`
+* To send a JSON object to the response stream, use `JSON.stringify()`.

 	Also, always set the Content-Type properly

 	```javascript